Kerosene lamp: Side-draft (flat wick folded round) lamp

+Duplex lamp (two parallel flat wicks) lamp

+In 1865 the Duplex lamp also came on the market.
+It was a very popular type of kerosene lamp in Great Britain.
+The lamps had 2 flat wicks inside 1 glass chimney.
+Both wicks could be adjusted with their own wick raiser knob.

 Mantle lamp

 A variation on the "central-draft" lamp is the mantle lamp.
 The mantle is a roughly pear-shaped mesh made of fabric placed over the burner.
 The mantle typically contains thorium or other rare-earth salts; on first use the cloth burns away, and the rare-earth salts are converted to oxides, leaving a very fragile structure, which incandesces (glows brightly) upon exposure to the heat of the burner flame.
 Mantle lamps are considerably brighter than flat- or round-wick lamps, produce a whiter light and generate more heat.
 Mantle lamps typically use fuel faster than a flat-wick lamp, but slower than a center-draft round-wick, as they depend on a small flame heating a mantle, rather than having all the light coming from the flame itself.

 Mantle lamps are nearly always bright enough to benefit from a lampshade, and a few mantle lamps may be enough to heat a small building in cold weather.
 Mantle lamps, because of the higher temperature at which they operate, do not produce much odor, except when first lit or extinguished.
 Like flat- and round-wick lamps, they can be adjusted for brightness; however, caution must be used, because if set too high, the lamp chimney and the mantle can become covered with black areas of soot.
 A lamp set too high will burn off its soot harmlessly if quickly turned down, but if not caught soon enough, the soot itself can ignite, and a "runaway lamp" condition can result.

 All unpressurized mantle lamps are based on the Argand lamp that was improved by the Clamond basket mantle.
 These lamps were popular from 1882 until shortly after WWII, when rural electrification made them obsolete.
 Aladdin Lamps is the only maker of this style lamp today.
 Even they, are now marketing electric fixtures that fit the old style lamps.

 Large fixed pressurized kerosene mantle lamps were used in lighthouse beacons for navigation of ships, brighter and with lower fuel consumption than oil lamps used before.
 An early version of the gas mantle lamp, kerosene was vaporized by a secondary burner, which pressurized the kerosene tank that supplied the central draught.
 Like all gas mantle lamps, the only purpose of the burner is to hold the flame that heats the mantle, which is 4-5 times as bright as the wick itself.
-The Coleman camping lantern is the direct descendant of this type lamp.
+The Coleman Lantern is the direct descendant of this type lamp.